JSDale/COM624_Assignment/ReadMe.md

 ## Prerequisite

 - Python 3.9
-- Erlang
-- RabbitMQ service running
+- RabbitMQ docker service running.
-- dotnet runtime 5
+- dotnet runtime 5 on a windows 10 or later machine.

 ## How to run the application